Lottery opens September 1st, 2023 - This is a lottery format and will be selecting entrants Oct 1st. ###

-We'll be hosting the second edition of the Last Skier Standing event the weekend of February 6th & 7th at Black Mountain in Jackson, NH.
+We'll be hosting the fifth edition of the Last Skier Standing, presented by Norrona, event the weekend of February 9th, 2024 at Black Mountain of Maine in Rumford.

 Format: For those not familiar, each participant must finish the course within an hour and be in the starting area prior to the next lap start.
 The race is over once there is only one person left in the starting area and that person completes their final lap.

 We've learned a lot over the past editions of LSS.
 This event is for everyone - set a PR for vertical, see if you can make it 6, 12, or 24 hours.
 Meet a ton of great people all working towards getting the most out of this experience.
 You’ll all be rewarded with stacked vert, generous prizes from sponsors, lots of food and beverages, plus the chance to hang out with a bunch of other "like-minded" people.
 Here’s a comprehensive list of what to expect, a few suggestions, and some tips to make sure you have the best event possible.
-Please send questions our way and we’ll update this FAQ page as necessary - Listen to the event preview podcast if you haven’t already.
-Thank you and see you all Saturday!
+Please send questions our way and we’ll update this FAQ page as necessary.
+Thank you and see you all Friday!

 -Andrew and Monte

-- Check-in: is from 8 to 9:30am - registration will be located in the tent above the horse corral.
-You’ll get your bib and whatever swag we can round up.
+Check-in is from 8 to 9:30am - registration will be located in the .
+You’ll get your bib and swag bag.
 We’ll be doing a group photo at 9:55 with a pre-event briefing.

-- Tent: We have a 40’ by 20’ event tent where we’ll have tables, propane heaters, chairs, blankets, food and beverage, electricity, lights, and more.
+We will have a large event tent where we’ll have tables, propane heaters, chairs, blankets, food and beverage, electricity, lights, and more.
 There will be additional venue space to set up a personal crew station.

-We will be issuing bibs that must be visible and worn on the left leg and reflective armbands for those who make it into the first night (and second night!).
-Headlamps are required for nighttime laps.
-Helmets are required for EVERYONE.
+We will be issuing bibs with a bib belt that must be visible and worn at all times, along with a reflective armband for those who make it into the first night (and second night!).
+Headlamps are required for nighttime laps. ski-rated helmets are required for EVERYONE, no exceptions.

 - Personal Food and drink items that you know work for you.